Tolerable/TINYGPT/README.md

-# TinyGPT
+## TinyGPT
 # Introduction

-TinyGPT is an interactive Python application that interfaces with OpenAI's GPT models.
-This application allows users to engage in conversations with an AI that simulates emotions and responds with human-like understanding.
-It primarily uses OpenAI's GPT-3.5-turbo model, with the option to switch to GPT-4.
+TinyGPT is a sophisticated Python application leveraging OpenAI's GPT models for interactive AI conversations.
+It utilizes GPT-3.5-turbo and GPT-4 for dynamic, emotionally resonant dialogues, emphasizing realism and user engagement.
 Features

-    Personalized AI interaction with a unique identity, TinyGPT.
+    Enhanced AI interaction with TWO unique identities, adapting to user input.
-    Emulates emotional responses, creating a more engaging conversation experience.
+    Emotional response simulation for lifelike conversations.
-    Offers flexibility in choosing between GPT-3.5-turbo and GPT-4 models.
+    Option to select between GPT-3.5-turbo and GPT-4 models.
-    Efficient chat history management to maintain relevant context in conversations.
+    Advanced chat history management for contextual awareness with limited past interactions.
+    Real-time token counting for interaction analysis to monitor use.
+    User-friendly interface with theme customization and font resize options.
+    Reload option added to resend persona as a system message to re-establish if necessary.

 Requirements

     Python 3.x